 Cotton Root Rot on Pear Trees

 The fungus causing the root rot is soil-borne, and natural to the soils of the southwestern states.
 In this country, these factors — high temperatures and soil pH — limits the geographic spread of the fungus to the southwest.

 Diagnosing Pears with Cotton Root Rot

 Pears are one of the tree species attacked by this root rot.
-Pears with cotton root rot begin to show symptoms in June through September during periods where soil temperatures rise to 82 degrees Fahrenheit (28 degrees C.).
+Pears with cotton root rot begin to show symptoms in June through September during periods where soil temperatures rise to 82 degrees F. (28 C.).

 By the time you see the first wilting, the cotton root rot fungus has extensively invaded the pear roots.
 If you try pulling out a root, it comes out of the soil easily.
 The bark of the roots decays and you can see woolly fungal strands on the surface.

 You can read up on different ideas for management practices that may help reduce the occurrence of cotton root rot on pears, but none are very effective.
 While you may think that fungicides would help, they actually don’t.